MasterOogway0220/redis/README.md

 [`kvlite-packaging.md`](kvlite-packaging.md) is the governing document: the crate split, the four dependency rules and how they are enforced, the public API stability policy, versioning, and the anti-goals.
 It constrains code layout from the first commit, because retrofitting it later means moving types across crate boundaries — a breaking change for anyone who adopted early.

-The [.NET original](docs/kvlite-packaging-dotnet-v1.0-ARCHIVED.md) is kept for reference.
-Its argument survived the port to Rust intact; every mechanism in it did not.

 ## Licence

 MIT.